gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 - Verify loopback101 interface does not already exist
 - Execute the playbook
 - Check if loopback101 interface is created by p4-iosconfig.yml playbook
+- The first check should fail as there is no loop101 configured yet.

 ```
 $ ansible IOS -c network_cli -m ios_command -a "commands='show run int loop101'"